-Lili Goralnick, LCSW-R Monsey, NY 10952, USA I provide a combination of insight-oriented and tool-based psychotherapies in a safe, compassionate and private environment.
+Lili Goralnick, LCSW-R Monsey, NY 10952, USAI provide a combination of insight-oriented and tool-based psychotherapies in a safe, compassionate and private environment.
 My approach is both culturally-sensitive and educational, allowing a client to achieve clarity on past patterns and hurts that may be hampering healthy connections in their current life.
-Clients are empowered with tools from CBT, DBT and the 12-Steps to alter old patterns of thinking, feeling, perceiving and interacting.
+Clients are empowered with a wide variety of tools from CBT, DBT and the 12-Steps to alter old patterns of thinking, feeling, perceiving and interacting.
 I will work closely with your psychiatrist, Rabbi, Rebbitzin, kalla teacher, dayan or askan for a well-rounded collaborative approach to your healing.
-Group therapy available.
+EMDR and Group DBT available.

 Lisa (Elisheva) Rabinowitz, Mrs. Baltimore, MD 21209, USAIn addition, I specialize in stress and anger management, and I hold several wellness certifications, such as Personal Trainer, Lifestyle Coach and Group Exercise.
 I encourage and nurture my clients to be well balanced emotionally, physically, mentally, and spiritually.